 In the course of handling your Personal Data, we will:

-- Record and store your Personal Data in our paper files, mobile devices and on our computer systems (e-mail, hard drives, and cloud facilities).
-This information can only be accessed by employees and advisers within LSNIFA and the other companies directly within our group structure and only when it is necessary to provide our service to you and to perform any administration tasks associated with or incidental to that service.
+Record and store your Personal Data in our paper files, mobile devices and on our computer systems (e-mail, hard drives, online portals and cloud facilities).
+This information can only be accessed by employees and advisers within LSNIFA Ltd and its parent company (TWPS) and not by other companies directly within our group structure except when it is necessary to do so to provide our service to you or to perform any administration tasks associated with or incidental to that service.

 How long is information retained?